pbcGIS/github-cheat-sheet/README.md

 git commit -am "Initial commit"

 # Delete the old branch:
-git branch -D master        ##Now using 'main'
+git branch -D main        ## Was 'master'

 # Rename the temporary branch to master:
-git branch -m master        ##Now using 'main'
+git branch -m main        ## Was Master

 # Finally, force update to our repository:
-git push -f origin master   ##Now using 'main'
+git push -f origin main   ##Now using 'master'
 This will not keep our old commits history around.
-But if this doesn't work, try the next method below.
 ```